 All shipping costs include the handling fee.

-If you plan to hold a White Ribbon event or activity in 2019 – please tell us about it at email@example.com
+If you plan to hold a White Ribbon event or activity – please tell us about it at email@example.com

 If you want to know more about the campaign - head to our website - www.whiteribbon.org.nz.